georgewsinger/yaml-table/README.md

 	| 22         |            |            |  55        | 1337       |
 	+------------+------------+------------+------------+------------+

-# Notes
+# TODO

+- Allow the display of nested fields.
+- Make yaml-table intelligently infer table headers from files (instead of forcing users to manually specify them within `~/.yaml-table`)

-This project is written in [ClojureScript](https://github.com/clojure/clojurescript/wiki) and compiled to pure nodejs via the Google Closure Compiler(https://developers.google.com/closure/compiler/?hl=en).
+This project is written in [ClojureScript](https://github.com/clojure/clojurescript/wiki) and compiled to pure nodejs via the [Google Closure Compiler](https://developers.google.com/closure/compiler/?hl=en).